A Cohomological Bundle Theory for Sheaf Cohomology: Long exact sequence in the cohomology of the total complex

-We define the chain map $\alpha_1:K^n\to D^n$, which will extend to a morphism of filtered complexes.
-By showing that $\alpha_1$ induces isomorphisms on the first pages of the two spectral sequences associated to the two filtrations, we conclude that it is a quasi-isomorphism.
+We define the chain map $\varphi_1:K^n\to M^n$, which will extend to a morphism of filtered complexes.
+By showing that $\varphi_1$ induces isomorphisms on the first pages of the two spectral sequences associated to the two filtrations, the Mapping Lemma implies that $\varphi_1$ is a quasi-isomorphism.

-Let $\sigma=x_0\leq\cdots\leq x_s\leq z_0\leq\cdots\leq z_{j-1}$ be a sequence in $B$ with $x_i\in \overline B(x)$, $z_i\in B(x)$, $s\geq 0$, $j\geq 1$.
+Let $\sigma=x_0\leq\cdots\leq x_s\leq z_0\leq\cdots\leq z_{t-1}$ be a sequence in $\mathbf{B}$ with $x_i\in \mathbf{B}_{\not\geq x}$, $z_i\in \mathbf{B}_{\geq x}$, $s\geq 0$, $t\geq 1$.
 Denote $\sigma'=x_0\leq\cdots\leq x_s$.
-Also let $\tau=y_0\leq\cdots\leq y_q$ be a sequence in $E_{x_0}$.
-Now if $s+j+q=n$, we define $\alpha:K^n\to D^n$ by
+Also let $\tau=y_0\leq\cdots\leq y_q$ be a sequence in $\mathbf{E}_{x_0}$.
+Now if $s+t+q=n$, we define $\varphi_1:K^n\to M^n$ by